 With the activation of the “Comment Manager” module, the admin of the site gets one more additional option in its settings.
 In the general settings of WP User Frontend, the block ‘Comment Per Page' automatically gets added in it.
 In the block, the admin can set the number of comments he/she wants in a single page.

-For a better idea of how Comments Manager module works in a WP User Frontend, check out the complete integration video below
+For a better idea of how the Comments Manager module works in a WP User Frontend, check out the complete integration video below

 Not just content restriction for pages or posts, now you can even restrict keyword-based content from posts content & titles with content filtering.
 Sometimes some people can come and start using some words that they shouldn't use publicly while posting something on your site.